-Age-related smelling loss significantly worse in African-AmericansJune 12th, 2013 in Health /
+Age-related smelling loss significantly worse in African-AmericansJune 12, 2013 in Medicine & Health / Health

 The ability to distinguish between odors declines steadily with age, but a new study shows that African-Americans have a much greater decrease in their sense of smell than Caucasians.
 This can have serious consequences.
 Olfactory loss often leads to impaired nutrition.
 It also may be an early warning sign of neurodegenerative diseases, such as Alzheimer's or Parkinson's, and can predict death.